 The aim of this study was to explore the role of self-beliefs in predicting postsecondary outcomes for deaf young adults in transition from secondary settings.
 Three main constructs were explored: self-concept, self-determination, and expectations about the future.
-This study examined the relationships between deaf adolescents' self-beliefs and actual achievements as they transitioned to adult life in three domains: life, employment, and education.
-Despite the generally positive self-beliefs of deaf individuals, which were, in some cases, related to postsecondary outcomes, the self-beliefs assessed in this study did not have a direct influence on postsecondary attainment.
-Findings suggest that for deaf individuals, successfully navigating transitions to adult life involves dimensions beyond individual agency.
-Positive self-beliefs are clearly a part of successfully attaining postsecondary outcomes, but deaf individuals may not have full access to equitable opportunities to capitalize on these beliefs.
+This study examined the relationships between deaf adolescents’ self-beliefs and actual achievements as they transitioned to adult life in three domains: life, employment, and education.
+Despite the generally positive self-beliefs of deaf people, which were, in some cases, related to postsecondary outcomes, the self-beliefs assessed in this study did not have a direct influence on postsecondary attainment.
+Findings suggest that for deaf people, successfully navigating transitions to adult life involves dimensions beyond individual agency.
+Positive self-beliefs are clearly a part of successfully attaining postsecondary outcomes, but deaf people may not have full access to equitable opportunities to capitalize on these beliefs.

 Summary of Garberoglio et al., “The Role of Self-Beliefs in Predicting Post-School Outcomes for Deaf Young Adults”¹

 - There is a lack of research that investigates the role of personal agency of deaf people in postsecondary achievement.

 - To shift the focus away from deaf students’ deficiencies toward the perspective of deaf people as active, purposeful agents in the process of development.

 - To analyze whether self-beliefs in deaf people directly promote positive postschool outcomes in the domains of postsecondary education, employment, and life.

 - Researchers conducted a secondary analysis of data from the National Longitudinal Transition Study-2 (NLTS2).
 A total of 550 deaf people were included in the analysis.